Blueberry Hand Pies

 Bake until the pies are golden brown, about 30 minutes.

-Eat hot out of the oven or at room temperature.
+Eat while still warm or at room temperature.
 Will keep for up to 3 days.